kilianpaquier/craft/README.md

 # specific property to override package manager used for generation on nodejs projects.
 # by default, it's "pnpm" because it's faster than npm and more near (in terms of culture) npm than yarn would be.
 package_manager: pnpm | npm | yarn

-# project's api configuration
-# providing it will create an api layer with golang
-api:
-  # project's api openapi version
-  # not provided or provided as 'v2', the api layer will be generated with the help of go-swagger
-  # provided as 'v3', the api layer will not be generated (not yet implemented)
-  openapi_version: v2 | v3

 docker:
   # specific docker registry to push images on (optional, default is none - docker.io)